 - If you regularly have sex with new or different partners, get a sexual health check every three months.

 - If you’re in a long-term relationship and you’re sexually active, get a sexual health check at least once a year.

 You can get a sexual health check with any GP or at a sexual health centre.

-Treatment is different for each STI.
+STI treatment differs based on the type of infection you have.
 Most infections are cured with a simple antibiotic or antifungal treatment.
 Those that can’t be cured can be managed with ongoing medical treatment.